 SwathIQ / Hail map

-Free Interactive Hail Map -- No Login
+Free Interactive U.S. Hail Map & History

 Pick a storm date, see the NOAA radar swath and hail reports, and click anywhere to check the hail history at that exact spot.
 No signup.